Date of Race

 The picturesque 6.2-mile course in Cape Elizabeth begins near the entrance to Crescent Beach State Park on Route 77, winds along tree-lined streets and ocean vistas, ending 6.2 miles later in Fort Williams at the historic Portland Head Light, the most photographed lighthouse in the world.

-The race supports a different Maine charity each year by providing a $30,000 donation from the TD Charitable Foundation, the charitable giving arm of TD Bank, America’s Most Convenient Bank.
+The race supports a different Maine charity each year by providing a $30,000 donation from TD Bank, America’s Most Convenient Bank.
 In addition, the race provides significant fundraising opportunities to past and the present beneficiaries each year through its charity bib program.